tmtsoftware/csw/docs/src/main/services/logging.md

 @@@

 ## Enable Generic Logging
-In case there is a need to log statements without having a `@subsystem` and `@componentName` tags, which can be due to unavailability of componentName in some utility code, then use the `GenericLoggerFactory` as follows:
+In case there is a need to log statements without having a `@prefix`, `@subsystem` and `@componentName` tags, which can be due to unavailability of componentName in some utility code, then use the `GenericLoggerFactory` as follows:

 Scala Class